Josephson phase shift and diode effect due to the inverse spin Hall effect: Premises on spin Hall effect in normal metal

-\prlhead{Premises on spin Hall effect} Conventionally, the SHE in normal metal is described in terms of the spin current generated by the applied electric field \cite{Hirsch99}.
-Since the spin current is not directly measurable, it is converted to an experimentally measurable spin accumulation using classical spin diffusion equation.
+Conventionally, the SHE in normal metal is described in terms of the spin current generated by the applied electric field \cite{Hirsch99}.
+Since the spin current is not directly measurable, it is converted to an experimentally measurable spin accumulation using the classical spin diffusion equation.
 This conventional theory has a fundamental ambiguity arising from the nonconserving nature of spin current in solids.
-A description free from such a fundamental difficulty can be constructed in terms of the direct response function between spin density and electric current \cite{TataraSH18}.
-In the case of a normal metal, the spin density induced by the applied electromagnetic field is written in terms of a vector potential $\Av$ as $ s_i = \chi_{ij}^{sh} A_j$, where the response function $\chi_{ij}^{sh}$ is a correlation function of spin and electric current.
-As seen from the symmetry, $\chi_{ij}^{sh}$ does not have a uniform component in inversion-symmetric systems, and is expanded with respect to the external wave vector $\qv$ and frequency $\Omega$ as\cite{TataraSH18} $ \chi^{sh}_{ij}(\qv,\Omega) = i\epsilon_{ijk}q_k (\lambda_0 + i\Omega \lambda_1 +\cdots) $, which reads (by use of Maxwell's equation $\dot{\Bv}=-\nabla\times \Ev$)